Heading to Savannah, Georgia soon for a long weekend? Here is your tell-all summary of what to do and how to do it.

 💡 For affordable accommodations in Savannah look for short-term rentals just outside of Downtown.
 However, in central Downtown and in the Historic District, rentals are often not much cheaper than the local hotels.
 In that case, opt to support small businesses and look forward to experiencing true Southern hospitality.

-Black-owned tour operators: Black history in Savannah
+Black-owned Black history tours in Savannah

 The Footprint Through History Walking Tour is less of a walking tour and more of a journey.

-As Ms. Vaughnette Goode-Walker will tell you, “This is not a Black history tour.
+“This is not a Black history tour.
 This is an American history tour.”

 She will take you through all aspects of Savannah and Southern history, from Native American interaction with settlers to the times of slavery to Southern economics, the Civil War, technological revolutions, and all things in between.